Civil forfeiture in the United States

 The U.S. Marshals and GSA sold 2,000 dresses and accessories near Baltimore in 2015.
 The dresses were seized in connection with the criminal conviction of a woman who supported her wedding boutique by embezzling over $5 million from her employer.

 In the United States, civil forfeiture (also called civil asset forfeiture or civil judicial forfeiture) is a process in which law enforcement officers take assets from people who are suspected of involvement with crime or illegal activity without necessarily charging the owners with wrongdoing.
-While civil procedure, as opposed to criminal procedure, generally involves a dispute between two private citizens, civil forfeiture involves a dispute between law enforcement and property such as a pile of cash or a house or a boat, such that the thing is suspected of being involved in a crime.
+While civil procedure, as opposed to criminal procedure, generally involves a dispute between two private citizens, civil forfeiture involves a dispute between law enforcement and property such as a pile of cash, a house or a boat, such that the thing is suspected of being involved in a crime.
 To get back the seized property, owners must prove it was not involved in criminal activity.
 Sometimes it can mean a threat to seize property as well as the act of seizure itself.
 Civil forfeiture is not considered to be an example of a criminal justice financial obligation.

 Proponents see civil forfeiture as a powerful tool to thwart criminal organizations involved in the illegal drug trade, since it allows authorities to seize cash and other assets from suspected narcotics traffickers.
 They also argue that it is an efficient method since it allows law enforcement agencies to use these seized proceeds to further battle illegal activity, that is, directly converting value obtained for law enforcement purposes by harming suspected criminals economically while helping law enforcement financially.

 Critics argue that innocent owners can become entangled in the process to the extent that their 4th Amendment and 5th Amendment rights are violated, in situations where they are presumed guilty instead of being presumed innocent.
 It has been ruled unconstitutional by a judge in South Carolina.
 Further, critics argue that the incentives lead to corruption and law enforcement misbehavior.
 There is consensus that abuses have happened but disagreement about their extent as well as whether the overall benefits to society are worth the cost of the instances of abuse.

 Civil forfeitures are subject to the "excessive fines" clause of the U.S. Constitution's 8th amendment, both at a federal level and, as determined by the 2019 Supreme Court case, Timbs v.
 Indiana, at the state and local level.
 A 2020 study found that the median cash forfeiture in 21 states which track such data was $1,300.